Mass-like invariants for asymptotically hyperbolic metrics

-This relies on the classical invariant theory described in \cite[Chapter~11]{Procesi} or \cite[Chapter~5]{GoodmanWallach} and will be addressed in a forthcoming paper. \item The condition $\Phi(b) = 0$ is imposed since we want our invariants to measure the difference between some given metric and the hyperbolic one.
+This relies on the classical invariant theory described in \cite[Chapter~11]{Procesi} or \cite[Chapter~5]{GoodmanWallach} and will be addressed in future work. \item The condition $\Phi(b) = 0$ is imposed since we want our invariants to measure the difference between some given metric and the hyperbolic metric.
 This condition will be immediately fulfilled if we assume that $V$ has no $1$-dimensional trivial subrepresentation, in particular if $V$ is an irreducible representation with $\dim V > 1$.
-Indeed, the hyperbolic metric is a fixed point for the action of $O_\uparrow(n, 1)$ and under the condition stated above, the only such fixed point in $V$ has to be $0$. \item It will follow from Proposition \ref{propHigher} that it actually suffices to look for such maps $\Phi$ which factorize through $T_k^k$.
-This is the approach we use in Section \ref{secLorentzaction}. \end{itemize} \end{remarks}
+Indeed, the hyperbolic metric is a fixed point for the action of $O_\uparrow(n, 1)$ and under the condition stated above, the only such fixed point in $V$ is $0$. \item It will follow from Proposition~\ref{propHigher} that it actually suffices to look for such maps $\Phi$ which factorize through $T_k^k$, see Section~\ref{secLorentzaction}. \end{itemize} \end{remarks}